kbaniak/f5-cfg-tool/README.md

    VERIFY              : verify that all operations are going to be successful VERIFY_SET:name     : run verification procedure on a verifyset.
 Verify set must inlude a list of objects
-                         that specify tpe and set of items to check
+                         that specify tpe and set of items to check WAIT_FOR:event      : waits for event to happen: cluster node become event = { online, standby, active }

  list of batch options to be used in options section in json definition: base_location       : indicates directory where to look for resource files